lesharko/sharkos-josm-dining-presets/README.md

 * Go to Edit > Preferences, then to "Tagging Presets"
 * On the right box, click the + sign in the top right corner
 * Browse to the ZIP file (or the XML file)
-* Press OK (no need to add a description), then OK on the Preferences window.
+* Press OK (no need to add a description), then OK on the Preferences window
-* Restart JOSM.
+* Restart JOSM

 ## Usage
-* Press F3 to view presets.
+* Press F3 to view presets
 * Type "Dining"
-* Select the appropriate preset, then fill in the info.
+* Select the appropriate preset, then fill in the info

 ## Contributing
 Pull requests are welcome.
-If you'd like to translate the preset group, please open an issue.
+If you'd like to translate the pack, please open an issue.
 You can also e-mail me for any requests.

 ## License